xn1cklas/ai-tools-registry/README.md

 # Alpine Registry

-This is an example registry built using `shadcn`.
+This is an example registry built using `shadcn/ui`.

 ## Usage